What is interest rate risk and how do you mitigate it?

 How to mitigate interest rate risk

-You can diversify by taking into account securities that are less vulnerable to interest rate fluctuations.
+You can diversify by adding securities that are less vulnerable to interest rate fluctuations.

-If you hold a ‘bonds only’ portfolio, you could also diversify by including a balance of both short-term and long-term bonds.
+If you hold a ‘bonds only’ portfolio, you can also diversify by including a balance of both short-term and long-term bonds.

-Investors and traders could mitigate interest rate risk by setting up positions that hedged against the possibility that bonds could lose value.
+You can mitigate interest rate risk by setting up investments that hedge against the possibility that your bonds could lose value.
 This is a defensive investment strategy that’s designed to minimise losses, rather than maximise profits.

-You can hedge against interest rate risk by purchasing derivatives.
+You can hedge against interest rate risk by purchasing different types of derivatives.
 This way, you won’t be as vulnerable to rising rates devaluing their bond returns.